Damon Jones: Coaching career

 In April 2016, Cavaliers head coach Tyronn Lue added Jones to his coaching staff for the 2016 NBA Playoffs.
-The Cavaliers went on to win the championships over the Golden State Warriors in seven games, being the first team to overcome a 3–1 deficit.
+The Cavaliers went on to win the championship over the Golden State Warriors in seven games, being the first team to overcome a 3–1 deficit.
 In September 2016, Jones was promoted to the full-time role of assistant coach for the Cavaliers.
 In March 2018, Cavaliers shooting guard J.R.
 Smith threw a bowl of soup at Jones and was suspended for one game by the team.